jart/bestline/README.md

-Portability across terminals is achieved because literally everything these days supports VT100 control codes which were standardized by ANSI back in the 1970's.
+Portability across terminals is achieved because literally everything these days supports VT100 control codes which were standardized by ANSI back in the 1970s.
 This library ignores platform-specific norms for multibyte encoding and it also ignores antiquated terminal capability databases.
 Libraries like ncurses were designed to reduce bandwidth on 300 bit per second modems.
-They're bloated and huge because they needed to implement workarounds to all the "incompatible by design" engineering practices used by terminal platforms in the 70's in 80's.
+They're bloated and huge because they needed to implement workarounds to all the "incompatible by design" engineering practices used by terminal platforms in the '70s in '80s.

 Corporate America has long since moved on to making GUI platforms incompatible instead.
 Even the Windows command prompt supports VT100 and XTERM sequences these days.
 Seriously.
 It's 2021 and everyone in the world finally agrees on UTF-8 and ANSI VT100 style command sequences.
-That's why bestline is now, for the first time in history, able to offer you a fully featured experience using simple bloat-free code.
+That's why Bestline is now, for the first time in history, able to offer you a fully featured experience using simple bloat-free code.

 ## Contributing

 We'd love to accept your pull requests!
-Please send an email beforehand to Justine Tunney <jtunney@gmail.com> saying that you intend to assign her the copyright to the changes you contribute to bestline.
+Please send an email beforehand to Justine Tunney <jtunney@gmail.com> saying that you intend to assign her the copyright to the changes you contribute to Bestline.

 Please do not contribute changes that have `#ifdef` statements.
 We don't care if MSVC printed a warning, and we won't accept Windows torture code